2010 FIFA World Cup knockout stage

 The knockout stage of the 2010 FIFA World Cup was the second and final stage of the World Cup, following the group stage.
 It began on 26 June with the round of 16 matches, and ended on 11 July with the final match of the tournament held at Soccer City, Johannesburg, in which Spain beat the Netherlands 1–0 after extra time to claim their first World Cup.
-The top two teams from each group (16 in total) advanced to the knockout stage to compete in a single-elimination style tournament.
-A third place match was included and played between the two losing teams of the semi-finals.
+The top two teams from each group (16 in total) advanced to the knockout stage to compete in a single-elimination–style tournament.
+A match for third place was included and played between the two losing teams of the semi-finals.

 In the knockout stage (including the final), if a match was level at the end of 90 minutes, two periods of extra time (15 minutes each) would be played.
 If the score was still level after extra time, the match would be decided by a penalty shoot-out.